P'unk Ave

 BUILDING TOWARD STUDENT OUTDOOR SCIENCE INVESTIGATIONS AND AN EARTH ACTION PROJECT

-Our yearlong Nature-Based STEM Community of Practice professional development program offers a unique opportunity for elementary school teachers to develop skills in outdoor teaching, inquiry-based education, and phenomenon-based instruction – all foundational elements of NGSS and PA’s new STEELS science standards.
+Our yearlong Nature-Based STEM Community of Practice professional development program offers a unique opportunity for elementary school teachers to develop skills in STEELS aligned outdoor teaching, inquiry-based education, and phenomenon-based instruction.

 What is the Nature-Based STEM Community of Practice?

 This yearlong, teacher-centered program supports teachers in developing and implementing authentic inquiry-based and nature-based learning experiences for students.
-We prioritize aligning outdoor learning experiences with STEELS (PA’s new science standards) as well as NGSS, and we help teachers shape their instructional practices to support diversity, equity, and inclusion.
+This year's program will provide orientation to extensive practice implementing PA's new STEELS science standards as well as help teachers shape their instructional practices to support diversity, equity, and inclusion.

-The program begins in August with a 3-day Summer Science Workshop focused on inquiry-based science pedagogy and best practices for successful outdoor and nature-based teaching.
+The program begins July 30-August 1 with a 3-day Summer Science Workshop focused on: inquiry-based science pedagogybest practices for successful outdoor and nature-based teaching and teaching with the new STEELS standards.

-In March, a Riverbend educator will visit your school 4 times to guide students in an indoor/outdoor lesson series, “Getting to Know our Schoolyard Ecosystems and Watershed,” to introduce them to nature-based outdoor learning as well as the habitats on their school grounds.
+Riverbend educator will visit your school 4 times to guide students in an indoor/outdoor lesson series, “Getting to Know our Schoolyard Ecosystems and Watershed,” to introduce them to nature-based outdoor learning as well as the habitats and watershed on their school grounds.

 Who is eligible?